timgilbert/long-war-unix-installer/docs/Installation.md

   ```

 6. Block [phoning home](#phoning-home).
-  * After the game has phoned home one time, you'll want to disable phoning home, otherwise various parts
+  * After the game has phoned home one time, you'll want to block phoning home, otherwise various parts
     of the mod will be overwritten the next time you launch it and you'll probably crash to desktop.
   * You should also turn off automatic updates and cloud sync from Steam.
   ```
-  % sudo ./LongWarInstaller.py --phone-home-disable
+  % sudo ./LongWarInstaller.py --phone-home-block
-  Added 3 lines to /etc/hosts to disable phone home
+  Added 3 lines to /etc/hosts to block phone home
   ```

 7. Launch the game.